practicalli/clojure-web-services/projects/leiningen/todo-app/connect-to-postgres/define-db-connection.md

 # Define a Database Connection

+> #### Hint::Outdated: Use next.jdbc approach
+> next.jdbc provides [a simple way to connect](https://github.com/seancorfield/next-jdbc/blob/develop/doc/getting-started.md) to a range of databases
+>
+> Heroku provides a way to [generate the connection string](https://practicalli.github.io/clojure-webapps/projects/banking-on-clojure/production-database.html#generate-the-jdbc-connection).
+The Heroku build process sets an [environment variable called JDBC_DATABASE_URL which can be used with next.jdbc](https://practicalli.github.io/clojure-webapps/projects/banking-on-clojure/production-database.html#adding-postgresql-driver-to-clojure-project).

+## Outdated - under review
-> ####Note:: View the Database_URL configuration variable for the Heroku Database and define a name to represent that in Clojure
+View the Database_URL configuration variable for the Heroku Database and define a name to represent that in Clojure

 Use the Heroku Toolbelt to view the configuration variables